-However, there is no guarantee, no monitoring and reporting, no support and if a server goes down in one of their data centers, you may never see those files again.
-The majority of the services have a web interface for you to upload files.
-Therefore files can only be encrypted on the server side; making transportation less secure.
+However, there is no guarantee, monitoring and reporting, or support, and if a server goes down in one of their data centers, you may never see your files again.
+Most of the services have a web interface for uploading files.
+Therefore files can only be encrypted on the server side, making transportation less secure.
 They do not offer an automated process for uploading or syncing files between your computer and their service.
-Files have to be put over manually or placed in a shared folder to be synced.
-And last but not least, only files and folders can be stored, so no application data.
+Files must be manually put over or placed in a shared folder to be synced.
+And last but not least, only files and folders can be stored; no application data, system configurations, etc.

-Cloud Storage is a great way to share documents.
-However, it isn't the place to back up your business-critical applications and documents.
+Cloud storage is a great way to share documents.
+However, it isn't the way to back up your business-critical applications and documents.

 What is cloud backup?

 Cloud backup (or "online backup") is a cloud-based application that provides you with the ability to automatically backup your files, applications, virtual machines, or servers and store them safely for disaster recovery purposes.
 Cloud backup is insurance for your data and business continuity.